-Michael Josephson, keynote speaker at the 1989 CMF Annual Conference, founded the Josephson Institute in 1987 with the mission to “improve the ethical quality of society by changing personal and organizational decision making and behavior.”
+Michael Josephson, keynote speaker at the 1989 17th Annual Conference of the Council of Michigan Foundations, founded the Josephson Institute in 1987 with the mission to “improve the ethical quality of society by changing personal and organizational decision making and behavior.”

-Historical Document: See the program for the 1989 annual conference.
+Historical Document: Program for the 1989 annual conference.

-One of the Council of Michigan Foundation’s members is the Fetzer Institute, an organization dedicated to the quest for love and forgiveness.
-The Fetzer Institute is an operating foundation, focusing its grantmaking on projects and individuals who advance their mission of love and forgiveness.
+The Fetzer Institute, a member of CMF, is an operating foundation that supports projects and individuals who advance their mission of love and forgiveness.
 An operating foundation is a specialized subset of the grantmaking foundation community that does not accept grant proposals from the general public, but directly selects individuals and charitable grantees to accomplish work they have determined they would like to have done.

-While the foundation was formed in 1954, major funding did not occur until the early 1990s after Mr. Fetzer’s holdings in broadcasting enterprises and the Detroit Tigers baseball team were sold.
+The foundation formed in 1954, and major funding began in the early 1990s, after John Fetzer’s holdings in broadcasting enterprises and the Detroit Tigers baseball team were sold.
 For many years, the Fetzer Institute, through its “Heart of Philanthropy” program, had special discussions with Michigan program officers and other leaders of foundations and nonprofits in a retreat setting conducive to deeper contemplation about the nature of their work.
-Fetzer Institute leaders offered workshops and seminars at the CMF annual conferences, introducing Michigan foundation leaders to the ideas of love, forgiveness, and “mindfulness” as a part of the foundation staff members’ work.
+Fetzer leaders offered workshops and seminars at the CMF annual conferences, and introduced Michigan foundation leaders to the ideas of love, forgiveness, and “mindfulness” as a part of the foundation staff members’ work.

-Video: Watch video of Diana Sieger discussing the relationship between love and philanthropy.
+Video: Diana Sieger discusses the relationship between love and philanthropy.

-At some level, these conversations appear to have influenced the understanding of the philanthropic field in Michigan about the nature of the work of “loving humankind.”
+At some level, these conversations appeared to have influenced an understanding of philanthropy and the nature of the work of “loving humankind.”

-Video: Watch leaders discuss the balance between giving and the business model.
+Video: Leaders discuss the balance between giving and the business model.